Emanuele-rgb/normattiva-scrape/BODYTESTO_IMPLEMENTATION.md

 - ✅ **Backward compatibility**: All existing functionality preserved
 - ✅ **Test coverage**: Comprehensive tests validate all new features

-The NORME-NET system now properly extracts article text from the bodyTesto div and captures all correlated articles from the links within it, providing a complete solution for legal document analysis and cross-referencing!
+The NORMATTIVA-SCRAPE system now properly extracts article text from the bodyTesto div and captures all correlated articles from the links within it, providing a complete solution for legal document analysis and cross-referencing!